-Similarly, as of 2018, there were an estimated 12,195 active Neurology certificates issued by the ABPN, with 1999 active for clinical neurophysiology and 1812 for epilepsy.
+Similarly, as of 2020, there were an estimated 16,414 active Neurology certificates issued by the ABPN, with 2,102 active for clinical neurophysiology and 1,990 for epilepsy.

-4. Examination scores in the Intraoperative Monitoring sections of the American Board of Clinical Neurophysiology Exam and the American Clinical Neurophysiology In-Service Exam.
+- 4. Examination scores in the Intraoperative Monitoring and Evoked Potentials sections of the American Board of Clinical Neurophysiology Exam and the American Clinical Neurophysiology In-Service Exam.
 Scores in these areas have been consistently lower than those in other areas of clinical neurophysiology.
-From 2013- 2018 data the percent correct responses in the intraoperative monitoring section of the In-Service exam are 34-47%, compared to 53-85% in other areas of clinical neurophysiology.
-This gap in knowledge is present in all examinees: current clinical neurophysiology fellows, graduates of clinical neurophysiology training programs, and neurologists in practice.

-5. The number of downloads of guidelines for intraoperative monitoring from the ACNS web site.
+From 2013- 2021 data the percent correct responses in the intraoperative monitoring (20-47%) and evoked potentials (31-57%), compared to 57-80% in EEG.
+This gap in knowledge is present in all examinees: current clinical neurophysiology fellows, graduates of clinical neurophysiology training programs, and neurologists in practice. - 5.
+The number of downloads of guidelines for intraoperative monitoring from the ACNS web site.
 Guidelines have been published in the recent past for both intraoperative monitoring and continuous EEG monitoring in the ICU and are consistently downloaded for review and supportive data.
-Members indicate that the guidelines should continue to be a primary focus of the ACNS.

-6. Recent publications in the Journal of Clinical Neurophysiology and tracking of the number of publications on these topics downloaded from the journal web site.
+Members indicate that the guidelines should continue to be a primary focus of the ACNS. - 6.
+Recent issues in the Journal of Clinical Neurophysiology and tracking of the number of publications on these topics downloaded from the journal web site.

-Recent publications in Epilepsia show that several larger epilepsy centers in the United States perform 2/3 of invasive recordings for epilepsy surgery using Stereo EEG, indicating this has become a fundamental area of practice, despite the lack of formal training in this area for most practicing neurophylologists.

-7. The merger of ACNS with AACN necessitated the addition of content from the peripheral neurology area.

-Members of the combined Society consist of three groups: those trained primarily in central neurophysiology; those trained primarily in peripheral neurophysiology; and those who were cross-trained or have otherwise gained competence in both areas.
-It should also be noted that the American Board of Psychiatry and Neurology Subspecialty exam for Clinical Neurophysiology incorporates both central and peripheral neurophysiology, but until the merger with AACN, there had not been a viable single group attempting to provide education in both areas.
-The consolidation of these societies makes clear that a single source for both central and peripheral neurophysiology education is needed.
+Review issues from the Journal of Clinical Neurophysiology highlight core topics in the field.
+Topics in 2020-2021 include: autonomic testing, evoked potentials, ambulatory EEG, MEG, status epilepticus, electrodiagnostic testing of neuromuscular disorders, critical illness myoneuropathy, and noninvasive brain stimulation.

-8. In survey responses of meeting attendees, consistent areas were self-identified as subject to knowledge or practice gaps.
+7. In survey responses of meeting attendees, consistent areas were self-identified as subject to knowledge or practice gaps.
 Feedback is obtained each year from attendees of the annual ACNS courses and program, as well as the annual ACNS mid-year courses.
 In these attendee surveys, requests for specific topic areas have led to identification of the gaps below.

-Gap #1 Analysis
+Analysis of Gap #1